IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/step-chart.md

 In this example, the Step Chart is showing the change of value over time for the amount of renewable electricity produced for several years in Europe.

+You can create this type of chart in the `XamCategoryChart` control by binding your data and setting the `ChartType` property to `StepLine`, as shown in the example below:

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"
            iframe-src="{environment:dvDemosBaseUrl}/charts/category-chart-step-line-single-source"